The strange history of National Theatre Doña Maria II, Lisbon

 On the other side of the theatre you’ll find the unique Rossio train- and metro station (Estação do Rossio)

-You can discover the theatre (or take the time to enjoy a good show).
-From Monday to Friday 10:00 am to 13:00/ 15:00 to 17:00 there’re guided tours, in several languages, to the backstage of the theatre.
-A journey that reveals the secrets and stories of Teatro Nacional D. Maria II.
-Price 6 euro.
+From Monday to Friday 10:00 am to 13:00/ 15:00 to 17:00 there are guided tours, in several languages, to the backstage of the theater.
+A journey that reveals the secrets and stories of Teatro Nacional D. Maria II. (website)

 Dear July, I am very happy since I am having clients lead by your wonderfull & helpfull blog.